 Creating Motion Paths

 A motion path is a curved animation between two or more points.
 To create a motion path, first create a basic path between two keyframes.
-Basically, the steps to create a linear motion path are similar to those used to create HTML5 animation.
+Do the following:

 Step 1: Select an element.

-Step 2: In the Properties pane, switch from X, Y Motion to Motion Paths.
-This removes all animations of X/Y/Left/Top/Right/Bottom property of an element.
+Step 2: In the Properties pane > Position & Size, switch from X, Y Motion to Motion Paths.
+This removes all animations of the Left/Top/Right/Bottom property of the element.

-Note: You can only switch to Motion Paths when the element’s position is “relative to top and left”.
+Note: You can only switch to Motion Paths when the element position is “relative to top and left”.
 Otherwise, Motion Paths will be disabled.

 With these above steps, you’ve done creating a straight motion path between points.
 Edit the motion path by adding and modifying its anchor points.